swaynos/puzzle-solver/README.md

     - OKTA_TOKEN=
 1. ```echo -e "\rAPP_SECRET=`uuid`" >> .env``` to generate a unique APP_SECRET
 1. ```docker-compose up``` to run the Node application and local dynamoDB
+## Debugging
+This repo can be run and debugged locally using [Visual Studio Code](https://code.visualstudio.com/download), please make sure to have [Docker for Visual Studio Code](https://marketplace.visualstudio.com/items?itemName=ms-azuretools.vscode-docker) installed.
+1. After running through Getting Started instructions and verifying your environment, escape from ```docker-compose up``` by  running ```docker-compose down``` or by interrupting the process
+1. From VS Code right click on **docker-compose.debug.yml** and select *Compose Up* from the context menu
+1. After verifying from the VS Code *TERMINAL* window that the containers are running, simply press F5 to attach the debugger